 After flying thousands of miles for what seemed like days (OK, two 8 hour flights) I have just arrived in Borneo.

 I’m so excited to be surrounded by lush green trees, noisy nocturnal animals, and gloriously rich biodiversity – but also hyper-aware that Borneo is a country in the midst of an ecological crisis.
 Its rainforest is being destroyed at an alarming rate for palm oil, and recently it was suggested that the island’s most famous inhabitant, the orangutan, could be extinct in the wild by 2020.

 Almost every airline will let you pay an extra charge to offset the carbon footprint of your flight – the money goes toward an environmental charity or initiative thus ‘cancelling out’ the impact of your flight.
-If your carrier doesn’t offer this, you can visit a website like www.carbonfootprint.com and pick a scheme yourself.
+If your carrier doesn’t offer this, you can visit a website like www.carbonfootprint.com and pick a scheme for yourself.

 2. I research and if needed – reconsider – my wild animal encounters